 These are virtual network kernel devices i.e. software-based, and offer virtual TAP device functionality on the Windows OS.
 Many a time this is required the VPN software to work properly.
 We would highly recommend you to check out our tutorial on TAP-Windows Adapters.

 4] Insert an Exception for UDP by editing The Registry

 UDP or User Datagram Protocol is another way of transmitting data, just like TCP.
 However, UDP is used primarily for establishing low-latency and loss-tolerating connections between applications on the internet.
 Many VPN software and even Windows uses it.
 If there is a security issue around it, it fails i.e. UDP needs to establish security associations when both the server and the Windows PC.

 Follow these steps to access Registry Editor.
 You may need to create or update new input.

-- In the Cortana search bar, type regedit and open the Registry Editor from the list of the results
+Backup your registry.
+In the search bar, type regedit and open the Registry Editor from the list of the results

 5] Configure Firewall